 How to Set Up a Reference URL Campaign?

 Select your Facebook page.
 Anyone who clicks your reference URL will be sent to the Messenger of this Facebook page.
-Next, you’ll need to insert a “Campaign Name”.
+Next, you’ll need to insert a “Campaign Title”.
 This is for personal reference only.

 When you click the “Continue” button, it’ll take you to where you’re able to set up your campaign for this specific “Reference URL”.